jhinrichsen/adventofcode2021/CONTRIBUTING.md

 Puzzles are split into two parts, Part 1 and Part 2.

 1. Puzzle description explains the problem and provides one or more examples.
-2. It is your job to implement a test cases for all examples
+2. It is your job to implement test cases for all examples.
+Use quotes in comments to back reference expected values.
 3. Once all test cases for examples pass, create a test case for the actual puzzle input.
 Inputs are user specific, so don't come up with some random guesswork input data.
 If the puzzle input cannot be located, stop and ask.
 4. Let the test case for part 1 run on the user specific input, and use the calculated value as the expected value for the test case.
 5. Stop here and wait for the value to be verified by the AOC website.